Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Experiments

+\paragraph{Dataset Construction} We collect images from the CelebA\_HQ/256 dataset, where the size of each image is $256 \times 256$ pixels.
+We apply uniform Gaussian noise to each image in the CelebA dataset (using OpenCV\cite{opencv_library}) to form a synthesized noisy image corresponding to the original clean image.
+We consider the clean image and its noisy image as an image pair.
+We divide the image pairs into a training set and a validation set.
+The training dataset consists of 2,250 image pairs, and the validation dataset has 11,250 image pairs.
+We divide each image into $16 \times 16$ pixels patches, with 4 pixels overlapping with the surrounding patches, and then feed these patches into our network.

-\paragraph{Experimental Setup} We test the denoising performance of our RSE-RL over synthesized noisy CelebA dataset.
-Our encoder projects the patch-based images into the latent space using 5 convolutional layers and 2 fully-connected layers in a subsequent order, while the decoder is a similar structure with $2$ upsampling layers and 5 transposed convolutional layers.
-The model is implemented in Keras\cite{chollet2015keras} and Tensorflow\cite{tensorflow2015-whitepaper}, and we use a single 12GB NVIDIA Tesla K80 GPU for training and testing on the synthesized noisy CelebA dataset.
-One batch has 128 patches that are trained simultaneously.
-The parameters are optimized in 50 epochs using Adam algorithm\cite{Kingma2015adam} with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
-The learning rate is set by an exponential decay learning rate scheduler that has an initial rate of 0.001, decay factor of 0.95, and decay step 1000.
+\paragraph{Experimental Setup} We test the denoising performance of our RSE-RL over a synthesized noisy CelebA dataset.
+Our encoder projects the patch-based images into the latent space using 5 convolutional layers and 2 fully-connected layers in a subsequent order.
+The decoder has an inverse structure to the encoder.
+It has $2$ upsampling layers and 5 transposed convolutional layers.
+We implement the networks in Keras\cite{chollet2015keras} and Tensorflow\cite{tensorflow2015-whitepaper} and use a single 12GB NVIDIA Tesla K80 GPU for training and testing the synthesized noisy CelebA dataset.
+We set the batch size to 128, epoch number to 50, regularization coeficient $\lambda_{reg} = 0.01$, optimizer to Adam \cite{Kingma2015adam} with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+The learning rate is set by an exponential decay learning rate scheduler with an initial rate of 0.001, decay factor of 0.95, and decay step 1000.